microsoft/Mobius/docs/project-docs/CONTRIBUTING.md

-Contributing Code Changes
+﻿Contributing Code Changes
 =========================
-This page documents the various steps required in order to contribute SparkCLR code changes.
+This page documents the various steps required in order to contribute Mobius code changes.

 ### Overview
-Generally, SparkCLR uses:
+Generally, Mobius uses:
 * [Github issues](https://github.com/Microsoft/SparkCLR/issues) to track logical issues, including bugs and improvements
 * [Github pull requests](https://github.com/Microsoft/SparkCLR/pulls) to manage the *code review* and merge of *code changes*.

 ### Github Issues
-[Issue Guide](issue-guide.md) explains Github labels used for managing SparkCLR *issues*.
+[Issue Guide](issue-guide.md) explains Github labels used for managing Mobius *issues*.
 Even though Github allows only committers to apply labels, **Prefix titles with labels** section explains how to lable an *issue*.
 The steps below help you assess whether and how to file a *Github issue*, before a *pull request*:

 1. Find the existing *Github issue* that the *code change* pertains to.
   1. Do not create a new *Github issue* for creating a *code change* to address an existing *issue*; reuse the existing *issue* instead.